 Christ will come again!

 Send your Holy Spirit upon us, we pray, that the bread which we break may be to us the communion of the body and blood of Christ.
 Grant that, being joined together in him, we may attain to the unity of the faith and grow up in all things into him Christ our Lord.

 And as this grain has been gathered from many fields into one loaf and these grapes from many hills into one cup, grant, O Lord, that thy whole Church may soon be gathered from the ends of the earth into thy kingdom.
 Even so, come, Lord Jesus.

 If no confession of faith has been made previously in the Order, it shall be made here.

-After the same manner also, he took the cup (here the minister shall take the cup in his hand), when they had supped, saying, “This cup is the new testament in my blood: this do ye, as oft as ye shall drink it, in remembrance of me.”
+After the same manner also, he took the cup when they had supped, saying, “this cup is the new testament in my blood: this do, as often as you drink it, in remembrance of me.”

 The bread which we break is the communion of the body of Christ.

 In partaking of the cup it shall be said:

 The cup of blessing which we bless is the communion of the blood of Christ.

 Brothers and sisters, since the Lord has now fed us at his Table, let us praise God’s holy name with heartfelt thanksgiving!
 Bless the Lord, O my soul,